 But it’s good to know about your environment even if it doesn’t promise a reward right now; knowledge may be useless today but vital next week.
 Therefore, evolution has left us with a brain that can reward itself; satisfying curiosity feels pleasurable, so you explore the environment even when you don’t expect any concrete payoff.
 Infants prefer to look at novel pictures compared with familiar ones.
 Preschoolers play longer with a mechanical toy if it’s difficult to deduce how it works.
-By the way, the kind of book you think helps your children read actually doesn’t, says study.

 What’s more, curiosity doesn’t just ensure new opportunities for learning; it enhances learning itself.
 In a recent experiment, subjects read trivia questions and rated how curious each made them feel.
 Later, they saw the questions again, each followed by a photograph of a face, and judged whether that person looked as if he or she would know the answer.
 In a surprise final memory test for the faces subjects better remembered those appearing after trivia questions that made them curious.
 Curiosity causes a brain state that amplifies learning.

 This function of curiosity—to heighten memory—is the key to understanding why we’re curious about some things and not others.
 We feel most curious when exploration will yield the most learning.